Billy Stritch: Collaboration with Liza Minnelli

-Mature career
+Later career

 In 2001, he performed as Oscar in the 2001 Broadway revival of 42nd Street.
-In the same year, he issued his third major disc, Jazz Live on Sin-Drome Records, receiving excellent reviews.
+In the same year he released his third major disc, Jazz Live on Sin-Drome Records, receiving excellent reviews.
 At that time, he first met Christine Ebersole, who was also in the cast.

-Stritch performed in a 2003 concert of Amanda Green's original revue Put a Little Love in Your Mouth!, at off-Broadway's Second Stage Theatre in March 2003, which also featured Jessica Molaskey and Mario Cantone.

-On most Monday nights since 2003 Stritch provides piano accompaniment for the open mic smorgasbord that is known as "Cast Party," hosted by his long-time friend Jim Caruso at Birdland in Manhattan.
+Stritch performed in a 2003 concert of Amanda Green's original revue Put a Little Love in Your Mouth!, at off-Broadway's Second Stage Theater in March 2003, which also featured Jessica Molaskey and Mario Cantone.
+On most Monday nights since 2003 Stritch provides piano accompaniment for the open mic smorgasbord which is known as "Cast Party," hosted by his long-time friend Jim Caruso at Birdland, a Manhattan jazz club.

 In 2006, he developed a new show to serve as a tribute to his idol, Mel Tormé, opening at New York's Metropolitan Club.
 The New York Times reviewer wrote that "Mr. Stritch, who even looks a bit like his idol, exudes a similarly cultivated bonhomie.
 But he has a bigger, rougher voice."
-He has taken that show nationally, starting in 2007 and continuing to at least 2013.
+Stritch has taken the show nationally, beginning in 2007 and going until at least 2013.

 For Christmas 2006 he played at the Iridium in New York with guest performers Liza Minnelli, Lainie Kazan, Ann Hampton Callaway, and Sally Mayes.
 His recording of Dreaming of a Song: The Music of Hoagy Carmichael with Klea Blackhurst was released in October 2008.
 He has performed frequently with Linda Lavin, touring nationally with her in 2017 and 2018.
-He has also performed with duets with Christine Ebersole; Variety called his collaboration with her "punctuating the lady's repertoire with vigorous piano and vocal support."
+He has also performed with duets with Christine Ebersole; Variety said he punctuated "the lady's repertoire with vigorous piano and vocal support."

-He performed at a benefit for Broadway Cares with Luann de Lesseps, of the reality television show, RHONY, whom she called among "the best in the business."
+He performed at a benefit for Broadway Cares with Luann de Lesseps, of the reality television show, The Real Housewives of New York City, whom she called among "the best in the business."
 In 2013, Stritch joined Jim Caruso in a cabaret show in New York.
-Rex Reed wrote about their show that "Every Sunday in December, when the Café Carlyle across the hall is dark, the glamorous Bemelmans Bar is hosting the most enchanting holiday party in town."
+Rex Reed wrote about the show saying "Every Sunday in December, when the Café Carlyle across the hall is dark, the glamorous Bemelmans Bar is hosting the most enchanting holiday party in town."

 Stritch returned to his home town for a gig in 2014, where the Sugar Land Auditorium was renamed the "Billy Stritch Stage" in his honor.

-In 2015, Stritch toured Canada and the United States with Jim Caruso for their show, "The Sinatra Century."
-He headlined at the 2016 Provincetown Jazz Festival.
-In 2019, he performed with Marilyn Maye at the Cotuit Center for the Arts.
+In 2015, Stritch toured the U.S. and Canada with Caruso for their show, "The Sinatra Century."
+He headlined at the 2016 Provincetown Jazz Festival on Cape Cod.
+In 2019, he performed with Marilyn Maye at the Cotuit Center for the Arts in Cotuit, one of the villages of Barnstable, Massachusetts on Cape Cod.